laravel/docs/security.md

 		return Password::remind($credentials);
 	});

 Note that the arguments passed to the `remind` method are similar to the `Auth::attempt` method.
 This method will retrieve the `User` and send them a password reset link via e-mail.
 The e-mail view will be passed a `token` variable which may be used to construct the link to the password reset form.
+The `user` object will also be passed to the view.

 > **Note:** You may specify which view is used as the e-mail message by changing the `auth.reminder.email` configuration option.
 Of course, a default view is provided out of the box.